Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Stoker Richard ‘Laurie’ Johnson, RAN, 1942-1945, served on HMAS Manoora from mid 1944 to late 1945, having been involved in the Allied amphibious landings at Philippines, Luzon, Borneo, and the occupation of Rabaul.
 It was there the crew of the HMAS Manoora witnessed the formal surrender of the Japanese.

-RichardLaurieJohnson currently lives in Newcastle Australia and is eighty three years of age.
+RichardLaurieJohnson currently lives in Newcastle Australia and is eighty-three years of age (at the time of writing)!

 Another photo of the HMAS Manoora (LSI)